 Adrenal or pituitary gland disorders

 Certain medicine such as steroids for bodybuilding or certain birth control pills Hormonal Methods of Birth Control Birth control means preventing pregnancy (contraception).
-Hormones are chemical messengers one part of your body sends to another part of your body.
-These messengers control important body functions... read more
+You can get pregnant even if you use birth control, but properly using birth control significantly lowers the risk of getting pregnant... read more

 Women who have extra male hormones can get other male characteristics (this is called virilization).
 Such male characteristics include a deeper voice, bigger muscles, going bald over the forehead, and a bigger clitoris.
 You may also develop acne and stop having periods.